nikspyratos/toybox/README.md

 #### Search

 [Algolia](https://www.algolia.com/) and [Meilisearch](https://www.meilisearch.com) are the ones supported by [Laravel Scout](https://laravel.com/docs/10.x/scout).
-Meilisearch can be self-hosted, but can be a handful to manage and would still cost a fair bit in storage/RAM requirements, so you might not save much over using cloud.
+Meilisearch can be self-hosted, but can be a handful to manage and would still cost a fair bit in storage/RAM requirements, so you might not save much in time & headaches over using cloud.

 #### Websockets

 [Pusher](https://pusher.com) and [Ably](https://ably.com) are great paid options in this space, which will be used alongside [Laravel Echo](https://laravel.com/docs/10.x/broadcasting#client-side-installation).
+If you want to DIY, see [below](#other-tools).

 #### Infrastructure/Server Management